AceOSpades91/flask-ml-service-204699/README.md

 # flask-ml-service-204699
-A sample repository to showcase the Azure pipeline - 204699
+A sample repository to showcase the Azure pipeline - 204699, in progress